SGcoder120/QuickNotes/README.md

 - Search for notes
 - Edit the searched notes within the tab
 - Persistent drafts on new notes to add
+- Added Quick Notes icon

 ## Features to add

 - Add date created and last edited date on each note
 - Add a cool background image
-- Add Quick Notes icon
 - Move around order of notes
 - Notes trash can
 - Export data